 Pterostilbene is a phenol similar to resveratrol and is found in blueberries and grapes.
 Pterostilbene has a higher bioavailability and is better absorbed than resveratrol (1).

-- May increase LDL (good cholesterol) (ref)(ref)*
+- May increase LDL (low density lipoprotein) (ref)(ref)*

 Pterostilbene is emerging as a subject of interest in the medical community, but thus far, there has not been a large amount of research or trials conducted with humans, except for those studies referenced above.*